 - Images consisting of photographs, vectors and illustrations.
 Images are typically used in visual communications, such as websites, digital and print marketing materials, corporate communications, books, publications and other similar uses. - Footage consisting of video clips, premium footage filmed by industry experts and cinema grade video effects, available in HD and 4K formats.
-Footage is often integrated into websites, social media, marketing campaigns and cinematic productions. - Music consisting of high-quality music tracks and sound effects, which are often used to complement images and footage. - 3D Models following our acquisition of TurboSquid, Inc. on February 1, 2021, we now offer 3D models, used in industries such as advertising, media & video production, gaming, retail, education, design and architecture.
+Footage is often integrated into websites, social media, marketing campaigns and cinematic productions. - Music consisting of high-quality music tracks and sound effects, which are often used to complement images and footage. - 3 Dimensional ("3D") Models consisting of 3D models, used in a variety of industries such as advertising, media and video production, gaming, retail, education, design and architecture, following our acquisition of TurboSquid, Inc. ("TurboSquid") on February 1, 2021. - Creative Design Software consisting of our online graphic design and image editing platform.
+On September 3, 2021, we completed the acquisition of substantially all of the assets and assumption of certain liabilities from PicMonkey, LLC ("PicMonkey").